 Tip #7) Connect with New People Daily

 Want to grow your audience on LinkedIn?
 Want to have more people that see and engage with the content that you share?
-The quickest path to growing your audience is to use the platform's main mechanism for audience growth — the ability to ‘connect’ with other people.
+The quickest path to increasing your audience is to use the platform's primary mechanism for audience growth — the ability to 'connect' with other people.

-Every single day, you should be connecting with a number of new people.
-Later, after they’ve added you, you can drum up conversations with them.
-But, you can only message people that have connected with you on LinkedIn, so it is important that you continually add people that fit your prospect profile to keep a consistent flow of new conversations happening on LinkedIn.
+Every single day, you should be connecting with several new people.
+Later, after they've added you, you can drum up conversations with them.
+But, you can only message people that have connected with you on LinkedIn, so it is crucial that you continually add people that fit your prospect profile to keep a consistent flow of new conversations happening on LinkedIn.

 Additionally — when someone adds you on LinkedIn, your posts will begin to show up on their feed.
 If they engage with the things that you share, your posts are prioritized and show up more often for them.
-This is another reason why it is so important to ensure that the content that you post is very valuable.
+For this reason, it is so essential to ensure that the content you post is valuable.
 After all, you may only get one chance to convince someone to engage with your content.

-Important: You never want to add more than 100 people in a day and should, in fact, add fewer than that.
+Important: You never want to add more than 100 people in a day and should add fewer than that.
 LinkedIn has a very finely-tuned machine when it comes to detecting people who may try to game or exploit their system.
-LinkedIn itself doesn’t really tell you clearly how many connections you can make per day and what number will have you go directly to LinkedIn jail.
-We recommend to send no more than to 3–5% of your total LinkedIn connections per day.
-For example, if you have 1,500 total LinkedIn connections, send 75 connection requests per day.
+LinkedIn itself doesn't tell you clearly how many connections you can make per day and what number will have you go directly to LinkedIn jail.
+We recommend sending no more than 3–5% of your total LinkedIn connections per day.
+For example, if you have 1,500 LinkedIn connections, send 75 connection requests per day.

 Tip #8) Visit a Healthy Number of Profiles Daily

 Since you can (or should) only add ~100 new people per day on your account.
-But, you can visit up to 500 profiles per day, if you use LinkedIn Sales Navigator This is useful because, by default, LinkedIn profiles will tell people who has viewed their profile in their dashboard
+But, you can visit up to 500 profiles per day, if you use LinkedIn Sales Navigator This is useful because, by default, LinkedIn profiles will tell people who have viewed their profile in their dashboard.

-Showing up here will get you on people’s radar.
-You’ll start seeing your own views start to go up, as these people land on your profile.
-Not only that, but you’ll find a fair amount of the people that hit your profile adding you.
+Showing up here will get you on people's radar.
+You'll start seeing your views begin to go up as these people land on your profile.
+Not only that, but you'll find a fair amount of the people that hit your profile, adding you.
 Someone that reaches out to establish a connection with you is typically higher on your value scale that someone that you reach out to cold.
-An awesome tool to automate profile visits is Dux-Soup - a Chrome browser plugin.
+An excellent tool to automate profile visits is Dux-Soup - a Chrome browser plugin.

 Tip #9) Engage in Conversations with Influencers

-Of course, you want to be really selective about how you engage with them.
-To follow them like a puppy, commenting on everything that they do would seem needy.
-Be selective in picking their posts that you engage with.
+Of course, you want to be selective about how you engage with them.
+To follow influencers like a puppy, commenting on everything that they do would seem needy.
+Be selective in picking their posts for your engagement.
 When you do engage, do so thoughtfully.
 Bring real value to the table for their audience.
-Having real insight to share is what will separate you from the hordes of people engaging with them half-heartedly.
+Having the real insight to share is what will separate you from the hordes of people engaging with them half-heartedly.
 For a great way to quickly identify influencers on specific topics, use Right Relevance

 Tip #10) Personalize Connection Requests When Appropriate

 When you do come across someone that you have a connection to — maybe you worked at the same place, or have a mutual colleague that bridges the gap between you — include that in a personalized note that you send them when you connect.
-This will help you to stick in their mind and give you a natural opening for starting a conversation as soon as you connect.
+Giving the connection request this personal touch will help you to stick in their mind and give you a natural opening for starting a conversation as soon as you connect.

 Tip #11) Share Images with Your Content

 Including images with your social posts will significantly increase engagement.
 According to research by BlueStone 360, using visual content will increase views by up to 11x.
 Using an image will not only help your audience to notice your posts as they are scrolling down the page.
-It will give you an opportunity to visualize your content by choosing a relevant image.
+It will allow you to visualize your content by choosing a relevant image.
 Your audience will have a better idea of what they can expect when they click-through to the post.
-Or maybe you pick an awesome visual that is so unexpected or tongue-in-cheek that it piques people’s curiosity and makes them want to click and read more.
+Or maybe you pick a fantastic visual that is so unexpected or tongue-in-cheek that it piques people's curiosity and makes them want to click and read more.

-Take this example from Melonie Dodaro, where she uses pictures of the people that were included in the content.
-That’s a whole lot of social proof!
+Take this example from Melonie Dodaro, where she uses pictures of the people included in the content.
+That's a whole lot of social proof!

 Tip #12) Tag People in Content You Share